mavlink/MAVSDK-docs/en/guide/sdk_extensions.md

 ## Create an SDK Extension Library

-To create a new C++ MAVSDK Extension Library, first copy [DronecodeSDK/external_example](https://github.com/mavlink/MAVSDK/tree/{{ book.github_branch }}/external_example) to the same folder level as the DroneCore directory.
+To create a new C++ MAVSDK Extension Library, first copy [MAVSDK/src/external_example](https://github.com/mavlink/MAVSDK/tree/{{ book.github_branch }}/src/external_example) to the same folder level as the MAVSDK directory.
 Then rename the top level folder as desired.

 The *external_example* contains a single integration test (**hello_world.cpp**) and a single plugin (**/example**)